 2. Clicks (organic visitors)

-When an impression/search result is relevant to the user’s search query, and uses text that clearly describes what they’re looking for, the result may be a click (also known as an organic visitor).
-Clicks are a lag metric that tell you whether you’re achieving the goal of bringing people to your site.
+When an impression/search result is relevant to the user’s search query and uses text that clearly describes what they’re looking for, the result may be a click (also known as an organic visitor).
+Clicks are an SEO performance lag metric that tells you whether you’re achieving the goal of bringing people to your site.

 Click success is influenced by the following:

 - The page’s ranking/position in the search results

 - How relevant the page is to the user’s search

 - How relevant the page’s title is to the user’s search

 - How enticing the page title is (does it persuade the user to click?)

 If your clicks are trending upwards, you may be satisfying any or all of the above factors.
 If they’re not, you should investigate each factor to determine where you might be going wrong.